Trump picks Rep. Matt Gaetz to serve as attorney general

 “Few issues in America are more important than ending the partisan Weaponization of our Justice System,” Trump wrote Wednesday in a post on his Truth Social platform.
 “Matt will end Weaponized Government, protect our Borders, dismantle Criminal Organizations and restore Americans’ badly-shattered Faith and Confidence in the Justice Department.”

-Gaetz, a Trump loyalist and conservative representative from Florida, said in an X post on the heels of the announcement that it would “be an honor to serve” in the role.
-He will be subject to Senate approval once formally nominated by Trump.
+Gaetz, a Trump loyalist and conservative representative from Florida, had spent several days at Mar-a-Lago over the past week, two sources familiar with his plans told CNN, and he flew to Washington with Trump on his private plane Wednesday.
+He said in an X post on the heels of the announcement that it would “be an honor to serve” in the role.

-The selection sets up the potential for a provocative confirmation process.
+The selection, which will be subject to Senate approval once Gaetz is formally nominated by Trump, sets up the potential for a provocative confirmation process.
 If confirmed, Gaetz would take over the nation’s top law enforcement agency – the same one that pursued a yearslong sex-crimes investigation into the congressman.
 The Justice Department ultimately decided last year not to pursue criminal charges against him.

+Gaetz has a relatively limited amount of experience as a practicing lawyer, especially compared to other recent attorneys general who had experience as top prosecutors, judges or nationally prominent defense lawyers.
+Instead, much of his professional career after graduating from the College of William & Mary Law School has been as a politician.

-The role of attorney general will be crucial to Trump’s vision for his second term, and will help enforce the president-elect’s policy on immigration, reproductive health and political retribution.
+The role of attorney general will be crucial to Trump’s vision for his second term and will help enforce the president-elect’s policy on immigration, reproductive health and the political retribution he vowed on the campaign trail.

 Trump has claimed that he wants to gut the justice system as part of an effort to break down legal restrictions and traditional protections against political interference, CNN has reported.